Syed-A-Naqvi/sample_jupyter_book/README.md

 ### How It Works

-When your Jupyter Book deploys, the `send_metadata.py` script automatically sends project information to your portfolio website repository using GitHub's **repository dispatch** feature.
+After the book has been deployed to github pages, the runner executes the `send-metadata.py` script.
+This script sends project metadata via a POST request to the portfolio's dispatches API using event_type: `"project-updated"`.
+This is known as GitHub's **repository dispatch** feature.

 ### Metadata Sent

-The following data from `_config.yml` is sent to your portfolio:
+The following data is built from the `_config.yml` and is sent to your portfolio:

 ```json
 {